The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

+In a previous section we anticipated that any extended distribution of matter and radiation should not any more be considered as a continuous and dynamical medium when the question is asked how it becomes a source of the gravitational field.
+We postulated the existence of a network of gravific sites, each one being a center of isotropy and elementary source for each B=-1/A elementary isotropic metric.
+Of course, it is understood that each site "catches" everything around that could source gravity, probably to be found in the total energy momentum tensor of the standard model fields derived as usual in another independent action where these fields play their dynamics.
+But the gravific action we want to build now is non dynamical in the sense that all fields indirectly sourcing gravity there have already played their dynamics somewhere else.

+All this is motivated by a straightforward method the background metric offers to later combine elementary $[g^{B=-1/A}]_{\mu\nu }$ solutions once each has been obtained from the resolution of the equation deriving from its standalone action, into a single one.
+For instance for two metrics $g_1$ and $g_2$ the combination results in

+the fields being combined after they have been exported to a common coordinate system of course.
+One can check that the procedure works well thanks to the exponential form of the elementary solutions matrix elements found in vacuum in a previous section and that we shall confirm in this section even if the fields to be combined are not anymore in a diagonal form after Lorentz Transformation.

-The next step is to postulate our non dynamical source action.
-We know that for instance the total $T^{\mu\nu}$ energy momentum tensor has been obtained from the SM field action in the usual way and since the localized density perturbation we want to deal with here is a static perfect fluid, we have for the only non vanishing elements $T^{00}= -\rho(1+\Pi)/B_{tot} = - \rho(1+\Pi)/B_{ext}B$ and $T^{ij} = p \delta^{ij}/A_{tot} = p \delta^{ij}/A_{ext}A $ where $B_{tot}$ and $A_{tot}$ stand for the total $B_{tot} =-1/A_{tot}$ field the matter and radiation fields are propagating in and we have separated two contributions to the gravitational potential energy: an external one and the B=-1/A field we want to solve the equation for.
+We postulate that in the gravific action, the gravific elementary source is a static perfect fluid element so, adopting the notation conventions of Ref.~\refcite{Will} (page 91), we have for the only non vanishing elements of the corresponding source tensor $T^{00}= -\rho(1+\Pi)/B_{tot} = - \rho(1+\Pi)/B_{ext}B$ and $T^{ij} = p \delta^{ij}/A_{tot} = p \delta^{ij}/A_{ext}A $ where $B_{tot}$ and $A_{tot}$ stand for diagonal matrix elements of the total combination of $B =-1/A$ fields and we have separated two contributions to these gravitational potential energy terms: an external one and the particular B=-1/A field we want to solve the equation for.
 It is usefull to define the scalars $\bar{p}$ and $\bar{\rho}$ which in the privileged coordinate system take the value